Usimian/xgo-toolkit/README.md

 # xgo-toolkit

-A modified version of [XGO-PythonLib](https://github.com/Xgorobot/XGO-PythonLib/), aim to support recent Raspberry Pi OS (bookworm) on XGO-Rider / Rider-Pi, and to have more options in usage.
+A modified version of [XGO-PythonLib](https://github.com/Xgorobot/XGO-PythonLib/), aim to support recent Raspberry Pi OS (bookworm) on XGO-Rider / Rider-Pi, and to have more options for usage.

 ## XGO-PythonLib